- How Sleep Works

 If all this talk about naps has made you sleepy, embrace it.
 If you want to take a power nap, follow these tips for success:

 The coffee nap takes the power nap to the next level.
-Sleep researchers at the University of Britain at Loughborough did several tests on fatigued drivers to compare the effects of different methods for a driver can use to stay awake.
+Sleep researchers at the Loughborough University did several tests on fatigued drivers to compare the effects of different methods for a driver can use to stay awake.
 They put the volunteers in driving simulators while they were sleepy and let them drive.
 Some of the tests included rolling down windows for cold exposure, blasting the radio and slapping oneself in the face to try to stay awake.
 But what researchers found worked the best was a Caffeine Nap or Coffee Nap.

 Most American adults drink coffee, and caffeine is possibly the most widely used and longest self-administered drug in mankind.
 Caffeine is a stimulant and is often used when people want to stay awake.
 The coffee nap is an example of the paradoxical effect of many substances in the body.